Voice classes for rock music

 Vocal Health and Injury Prevention

-Maria Isabelle taught 19 days ago
+Maria Isabelle taught about 1 month ago

 The session focused on vocal exercises and song practice to enhance the student's singing abilities.
 The student worked on breath control, enunciation, and emotional connection to the songs.
 Homework was assigned to practice the song "Out of the Woods" for the next class.